ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 to the previous request, then the Helper MAY abort with error `invalidMessage`.
 (Note that a report may be missing, in which case the Helper should assume the Leader rejected it.)

-[OPEN ISSUE: Issue 438: It may be useful for the Leader to explicitly signal rejection.]

 Next, the Helper checks if the continuation step indicated by the request is correct.
 (For the first `AggregationJobContinueReq` the value should be `1`;